OfficeDev/microsoft-teams-library-js/README.md

 # Microsoft Teams JavaScript client SDK

 Welcome to the Teams client SDK monorepo!
-For breaking changes, please refer to our changelog in the monorepo root.
+For breaking changes, please refer to our changelog in the monorepo root of the `2.0-preview` branch.

 This JavaScript library is part of the [Microsoft Teams developer platform](https://developer.microsoft.com/microsoft-teams/).
 See full [SDK reference documentation](https://docs.microsoft.com/en-us/javascript/api/overview/msteams-client).